-Theft constitutes a Class A misdemeanor if the stolen property or services has a value of $1,000 or less.
+Theft constitutes a Class A misdemeanor if the stolen property (except for firearms) or services has a value of $1,000 or less.
 In such a case, the offender faces penalties of up to 11 months and 29 days of incarceration and a $2,500 fine.

-A person commits a Class E felony when the value of the stolen property or services involved is more than $1,000 but less than $2,500.
+A person commits a Class E felony when the stolen property is a firearm valued at less than $2,500 or the value of the stolen property or services involved is more than $1,000 but less than $2,500.
 The punishment for a Class E felony includes imprisonment for one to six years and a $3,000 fine.